nglange/help-documentation/_userguides/user_accounts.md

 dateAdded: June 22, 2016
 ---

-## IBM Cloud Object Storage Administrator and User
+## COS Dedicated IBM Managed Administrator and User

-The IBM Cloud Object Storage (COS) supports two types of user accounts: Administrator and User.
+The IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) supports two types of user accounts: Administrator and User.

 The Administrator is the primary contact of your organization.
-Upon setup of your COS environment, the Administrator account is created.
-If you are a secondary contact and do not have access to your COS environment, you can ask the Administrator to [create a user account](../Box_Panel/index.html#create-user) for you.
+Upon setup of your COS Dedicated IBM Managed environment, the Administrator account is created.
+If you are a secondary contact and do not have access to your COS Dedicated IBM Managed environment, you can ask the Administrator to [create a user account](../Box_Panel/index.html#create-user) for you.

 For both Administrator and User, once your account is created, you will receive an email from Blue Box, which contains the following information: